Toulouse–Blagnac Airport: Tram

-Since April 2015, the T2 tram line connects Toulouse with the airport every 15 minutes.
-The tram connects with metro ligne A at Arènes and metro ligne B at Palais de Justice.
-It takes about 35 minutes with a change to go to the town center by tram.
+The T2 tram line previously connected Toulouse with the airport every 15 minutes.
+However it closed in 2023 and will reopen in 2026 as the new Aeroport Express line, using existing infrastructure to provide a shuttle service from the future Blagnac line C metro station to the station of Toulouse Blagnac airport.

 Bus and coach

-Shuttle buses to Toulouse city centre stop outside Hall B every 20 minutes.
+Shuttle buses to Toulouse city centre stop outside Hall B every 15 minutes.
 Faster than the tram, they take approximately 20 minutes to reach the city centre, stopping at Compans-Caffarelli and Jeanne d'Arc (both on Metro Line B), Jean Jaurès (Metro Line A and B) and at Toulouse-Matabiau railway station.
 Three daily coach services connect Toulouse–Blagnac Airport to Andorra, which does not have its own commercial airport.